SenseTecnic/wotkit-docs/source/guides/sensor_data_query.rst

   2) get sensor_data since *t* milliseconds in the past

-:ref:`time-range-query-label` are useful for going through data in the past.
+are useful for going through data in the past.
     These queries allow you to page through data by specifying a start & end point in time.